AR15 One-Piece Mounts

 The mount packaging was marked "May be assembled from domestic and imported components".

-Nikon Primos Monarch in a PM067 mount - note the scope barely fits due to ring
+Nikon Primos Monarch in a PM067 mount - note the scope barely fits due to ring spacing

 Many thanks to anonymous for the great pics and data!